Neuro-Dynamics/LCZero-Stuff/EvaluationTests/README.md

 ## Move Test (Overall Strength/Accuracy): SF9 moves vs LC0 moves

+For each position in each game, lc0 and SF9 pick the best moves.
+Then both moves are evaluated by SF and the absolute difference is computed.

 <img src="https://raw.githubusercontent.com/Neurodynasoft/LCZero-Tools/master/EvaluationTests/MoveComparison.png"  alt=""   style="float: left; margin-right: 10px;" />

 ## Depth 1 Test (Policy Head): SF9 moves vs LC0 moves at depth=1